How to solve a serious problem - part 1 - Describing the problem, and identifying possible solutions

 In this problem-solving procedure we will act to prevent this error by thoughtfully seeking out information sources beyond our own knowledge, as follows:

 AVOID being at all critical.
 Evaluation of possible solutions is a completely separate step in this process.
+Do NOT do that at this point!

-If something works for someone else, you should consider using that something yourself.
 Add to your list any solution you know or have heard of that has worked for other people in your situation.
 Include any that almost worked.
 For you, it might work better.

 An expert is someone with extensive practical or theoretical knowledge of your sort of problem.